msudol/filtr/README.md

 ### TODO
 - qfiltr.filter: pass filter regex / matching conditions along with message

-- qfilter.qlimit: combination of queue and limiting in one function
+- qfiltr.qlimit: combination of queue and limiting in one function